-Gila Neta, PhD, MPP is an Epidemiologist and Program Officer for the Implementation Science Team in the Office of the Director in the Division of Cancer Control and Population Sciences (DCCPS) at the National Cancer Institute (NCI).
+Gila Neta, PhD, MPP is an Epidemiologist and Program Director for the Implementation Science Team in the Office of the Director in the Division of Cancer Control and Population Sciences (DCCPS) at the National Cancer Institute (NCI).
 Prior to joining DCCPS in 2013, she conducted postdoctoral epidemiologic research within the Division of Cancer Epidemiology and Genetics in the Radiation Epidemiology Branch, focusing on the potential unintended health effects of radiologic medical technologies.

 Dr. Neta received her Master of Public Policy degree at the University of California at Berkeley and her Doctorate in Epidemiology from Johns Hopkins University Bloomberg School of Public Health.
 She conducted her doctoral dissertation work at the Eunice Kennedy Shriver National Institute for Child Health and Human Development.